 I remember the first time I shot a gun.
 I was eight years old, at a Cub Scout camp.
 We—the kids—got a choice between rowing out onto the lake or learning how to shoot a BB gun.
 Naturally, all of us boys immediately decided that we were never going to row crew.

-I remember the Scout master making a big deal of holding the rifle correctly.
+I remember the Scout master making a big deal of holding the rifle correctly as it was the most powerful pellet gun.
 The kick was apparently very dangerous—if we weren’t careful, the butt of the rifle could pop up and break our nose.
 But I remember shooting for the first time and how easy it was.
 Hold the barrel steady, line up the tiny iron sights, exhale, and pull the trigger.
 I didn’t even have to wait for the satisfying hole in the paper target to appear.
 I could be really good at this, I thought, in the way that eight-year-olds think they can be good at anything.

 None of my friends have ever been shot.
 I’ve never had to hold someone in my arms as they bled out onto the sidewalk.
 Nobody has ever pointed a gun at me and squeezed the trigger.
 I’ve never been rushed to the hospital with a breath mask on my face and a tourniquet holding my leg on as blood spills onto the floor of an ambulance.